berndporr/py-ecg-detectors/README.rst

   from ecgdetectors import Detectors detectors = Detectors(fs)

-See the https://github.com/luishowell/ecg-detectors for usage examples.
+See usage_example.py for an example of how to use the detectors.

 Hamilton
 --------